vmware-tanzu/velero/site/content/docs/v1.10/file-system-backup.md

 5. Meanwhile, each `PodVolumeBackup` is handled by the controller on the appropriate node, which:
     - has a hostPath volume mount of `/var/lib/kubelet/pods` to access the pod volume data
     - finds the pod volume's subdirectory within the above volume
-    - based on the path selection, Velero inokes restic or kopia for backup
+    - based on the path selection, Velero invokes restic or kopia for backup
     - updates the status of the custom resource to `Completed` or `Failed`
 6. As each `PodVolumeBackup` finishes, the main Velero process adds it to the Velero backup in a file named `<backup-name>-podvolumebackups.json.gz`.
 This file gets uploaded to object storage alongside the backup tarball.